 Kilimanjaro Climbing Routes

-While each route has its own character, some more difficult, some more lengthy, all routes offer stunning views and there is no single best climb route.
+While each route has its own character, some being more difficult, some more lengthy, all routes offer stunning views and there is no single best climb route.

 Setting you up for success